 Chairman of the Institute of Ecotechnics, works in closed ecological system research, restoration of damaged ecosystems, arid zone agriculture and sustainable wastewater recycling.
 Dr. Nelson was a member of the eight person “biospherian” crew for the first Biosphere 2 two year closure experiment, 1991-1993.
 He founded Wastewater Gardens International which has implemented biodiverse constructed wetlands in 14 countries.
 Mark’s education: Dartmouth College (B.A.), University of Arizona (M.S.) and Ph.D. in Environmental Engineering Sciences from University of Florida.
 His most recent books are “Pushing Our Limits: Insights from Biosphere 2” and “The Wastewater Gardener: Preserving the Planet One Flush at a Time.”

-Nina Nowak is an artist who was born in Poland and grew up in Germany.
+Nina Nowak is a Polan/German artist.
 She is currently based in Copenhagen.
 She studied at Kunstakademie Düsseldorf, The Royal Danish Academy of Fine Arts in Copenhagen and the Royal Institute of Fine Art in Stockholm.
+In her sculptures and installations Nina explores the borderland of inanimate and animate materials which are being transformed into body like objects.
 Her work has been shown in different places such as Horsens Kunstmuseum (DK), Galleri Susanne Ottesen, Copenhagen and museum kunstpalast in Düsseldorf, Germany.

 Paul O’Callaghan (Brave Blue World)